devgeeks/Canvas2ImagePlugin/README.md

 Canvas2ImagePlugin
 ============

-Installation (out of date... should now be installed using plugman or the cordova cli)
+This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library from your app.

+Installation
 ------------

-This plugin allows you to save the contents of an HTML canvas tag to the iOS Photo Library from your app.
+### For Cordova 3.0.x:

+1. To add this plugin just type: `cordova plugin add https://github.com/devgeeks/Canvas2ImagePlugin.git` or `phonegap local plugin add https://github.com/devgeeks/Canvas2ImagePlugin.git`
+2. To remove this plugin type: `cordova plugin remove org.devgeeks.Canvas2ImagePlugin` or `phonegap local plugin remove org.devgeeks.Canvas2ImagePlugin`
+3. For now, you'll also have to add the Canvas2ImagePlugin.js to your html file. eg: `<script type="text/javascript" charset="utf-8" src="Canvas2ImagePlugin.js"></script>`

+The last step will go away when I get a chance to modularise the JavaScript

+### For older versions of Cordova:

 Add the plugin much like any other:

-1. Add the Canvas2ImagePlugin.h, Canvas2ImagePlugin.m classes to your Plugins folder in Xcode (use "Create groups for any added folders")
+1. Add the src/ios/Canvas2ImagePlugin.h, src/ios/Canvas2ImagePlugin.m classes to your Plugins folder in Xcode (use "Create groups for any added folders")
-2. Add the Canvas2ImagePlugin.js file to your www folder
+2. Add the www/Canvas2ImagePlugin.js file to your www folder
 3. Add the Canvas2ImagePlugin.js to your html file. eg: `<script type="text/javascript" charset="utf-8" src="Canvas2ImagePlugin.js"></script>`
 4. Add the plugin to your config.xml `<plugin name="Canvas2ImagePlugin" value="Canvas2ImagePlugin" />` (or if you are using an older version of PhoneGap / Cordova, the Cordova.plist under Plugins (key: "Canvas2ImagePlugin" value: "Canvas2ImagePlugin"))

-Finally, call the `saveImageDataToLibrary()` method using success and error callbacks and the id attribute of the canvas to save:
+Finally, call the `window.plugins.canvas2ImagePlugin.saveImageDataToLibrary()` method using success and error callbacks and the id attribute of the canvas to save:

 ### Example
 ```html